dlentrodt/pyrot/README.md

 Fabry-Pérot cavities containing two-level atoms interacting with the light-field.

 Currently, it implements the following features:
-- Transfer matrix formalism (also known as Parratt's formalism) to calculate cavity scattering.
+- **Transfer matrix formalism** (also known as Parratt's formalism) to calculate cavity scattering.
-- Linear dispersion theory to compute *linear scattering* (i.e. in the weak driving limit) in the presence of two-level atoms.
+- **Linear dispersion theory** to compute linear scattering (i.e. in the weak driving limit) when two-level atoms are present inside the cavity.
+- Calculation of the cavity **Green's function** via a recursive algorithm (https://doi.org/10.1103/PhysRevA.51.2545).
+The Green's function can be used to set up Markovian Master equations for the atom ensemble in the weak coupling limit.

 Note that this software and its algorithms are mainly designed with the goal of transparent physics and to illustrate theoretical concepts.
 It is *not*